NicolasDenoyelle/starbind/README.md

 of these resources as input and will bind application child threads / processes to these resources.

-See `starbind --help` for more info on the command line.
+See `python3 -m starbind --help` for more info on the command line.

 See `tmap` pages for more info on permutations.